tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

 To create a schema, use the :ref:`schema.new() <config-utils-schema-new>` function.
 It has the following arguments:

--   schema name -- an arbitrary string to use as an identifier
+-   Schema name -- an arbitrary string to use as an identifier.
--   root schema node -- a table describing the hierarchical schema structure starting from the root.
+-   Root schema node -- a table describing the hierarchical schema structure starting from the root.
--   (optional) methods -- functions that can be called on this schema object.
+-   (Optional) methods -- user-defined functions that can be called on this schema object.

 .. _config_utils_schema_nodes: